Top of Page

 |Global PoP support

 Founded in 1992, IIJ is one of Japan's leading Internet-access and comprehensive network solutions providers.
 IIJ and its group companies provide total network solutions that mainly cater to high-end corporate customers.
 IIJ's services include high-quality Internet connectivity services, systems integration, cloud computing services, security services and mobile services.
 Moreover, IIJ has built one of the largest Internet backbone networks in Japan that is connected to the United States, the United Kingdom and Asia.
-IIJ was listed on the First Section of the Tokyo Stock Exchange in 2006.
+IIJ was listed on the Prime Market of the Tokyo Stock Exchange in 2022.

 The statements within this release contain forward-looking statements about our future plans that involve risk and uncertainty.
 These statements may differ materially from actual future events or results.